kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 * Improvement: adding multiple time slots from the backend
 * Improvement: #username placeholder for a single place services
-* Bugfix: bug with redirect after payment on certain configurations
+* Bug fix: bug with redirect after payment on certain configurations
-* Bugfix: bug with custom fields on the schedule page
+* Bug fix: bug with custom fields on the schedule page
-* Bugfix: doubled booked time slots
+* Bug fix: doubled booked time slots
-* Bugfix: issue with iCal in the free version
+* Bug fix: issue with iCal in the free version
-* Bugfix: bug with payment methods in the free version
+* Bug fix: bug with payment methods in the free version
-* Bugfix: bug with disabling dates in the calendar on certain configurations
+* Bug fix: bug with disabling dates in the calendar on certain configurations
-* Bugfix: bug with the timezone after cancellation of booking on the Schedule page
+* Bug fix: bug with the timezone after cancellation of booking on the Schedule page

 4.5.16

 13/04/2023

-* Bugfix: critical bug fix in the free version
+* Bug fix: critical bug fix in the free version

 4.5.15

 11/03/2023

-* Bugfix: bug with redirect when payment is made using coupon
+* Bug fix: bug with redirect when payment is made using coupon
-* Bugfix: bug with DST on certain configurations
+* Bug fix: bug with DST on certain configurations
-* Bugfix: bug with showing booked time slots on certain configurations
+* Bug fix: bug with showing booked time slots on certain configurations
-* Bugfix: bug on the Schedule page
+* Bug fix: bug on the Schedule page

 4.5.12